-The Connection between Borderline Personality Disorder and Substance Abuse
+The Connection Between Borderline Personality Disorder and Addiction

-- Extreme efforts to avoid the feeling of being abandoned by others (There may or may not be an actual basis for these feelings in the person’s relationships with others.)
+- Desperate efforts to avoid abandonment.
+(There may or may not be an actual basis for these feelings.)

-- Repetitive threats of suicide, gestures of committing suicide, suicidal behaviors, or recurrent behaviors of self-mutilation (e.g., cutting oneself, burning oneself with a lighter, etc.)
+- Repetitive threats of suicide, gestures of committing suicide, suicidal behaviors, or self-mutilation (e.g., cutting oneself, burning oneself with a lighter, etc.).

 - Severe impulsivity that occurs in at least two aspects of one’s life and has a potential to injure the person in some way, such as driving erratically, substance abuse, binge eating, etc.